Principles of Public Health MED5068

 Intended Learning Outcomes of Course

-Critically discuss the key concepts, ideas and controversies within public health.
+1. Critically discuss the key concepts, ideas, and controversies within public health.

-Debate the concepts around the distribution of health and illness which public health seeks to address, and evaluate the factors which shape this distribution with reference to the literature.
+3. Debate the concepts around the distribution of health and illness which public health seeks to address and evaluate the factors which shape this distribution.

-Assess what is being done and what can be done to address health problems at population level with reference to the literature.
+4. Critically assess what is being done and what could be done, to address health problems at population level with reference to literature.

 Minimum Requirement for Award of Credits